 National Mortgage Rates

-Regions Served by Better Mortgage
+Regions Served by Better

-Does Better Mortgage Operate in My Area?
+Does Better Operate in My Area?

-Fixed-rate mortgage: Better Mortgage offers 15-year, 20-year or 30-year fixed-rate mortgages.
+Fixed-rate mortgage: Better offers 15-year, 20-year and 30-year fixed-rate mortgages.
 With this type of loan, your interest rate stays the same for the life of the loan.
 That means you can expect the same principal and interest payment each month.
 This option is usually what homebuyers choose if they plan to live in the home for the long haul.
-Better Mortgage offers fixed-rate loans for single-family, multi-family, condos, townhomes and planned unit development (PUD).
+Better offers fixed-rate loans for single-family, multi-family, condos, townhomes and planned unit development (PUD).

 Adjustable-rate mortgage: The interest rate on an adjustable-rate mortgage will change after an initial fixed period.
-Better Mortgage offers 5/1, 7/1 and 10/1 ARMs.
+Better offers 5/1, 7/1 and 10/1 ARMs.
 The first number indicates how many years your rate is fixed, and the 1 indicates how often your rate will increase or decrease, in this case once a year.
 Homebuyers who plan to flip a house or resell after a few years of occupying sometimes opt for an ARM because of the lower initial interest rates.

-Refinance: Better Mortgage offers refinances to homeowners looking to secure a new loan.
+Refinance: Better offers refinances to homeowners looking to secure a new loan.
 You won’t have to pay origination fees on the loan but you will have to pay closing costs.

-What Can You Do Online With Better Mortgage?
+What Can You Do Online With Better?

-As a startup company, Better Mortgage was built and optimized for online use.
+As a startup company, Better was built and optimized for online use.
 All its services are accomplished remotely through its digital platform.
 While you have the option to call a loan consultant, you won’t need to travel to an actual location to complete your mortgage paperwork.

-To start, you can self-educate with Better Mortgage’s website to learn more about the home buying process.
+To start, you can self-educate with Better's website to learn more about the home buying process.
 You can learn more about how your credit score affects your mortgage, how to improve your debt-to-income ratio and a number of other mortgage topics.
 There’s a guide to what a loan estimate contains as well as more information if you’re interested in refinancing.

 If you want to get started right away, the entire mortgage application process can be completed online.
 From pre-approval to loan application, your whole mortgage journey can be accomplished from behind your keyboard.
 You’ll need certain documents on hand, but if you have the required information, you won’t have to speak to a human being unless you want.